kitesurf/kitesurf.github.io/en/index.md

   teaser: "Come and learn with us the first steps in kitesurfing!"
 ---

-### KITESURFING LESSONS
+### KITEBOARDING LESSONS, RENTING & MORE

 KITE-MALLORCA is located in Sa Marina, the beach in the bay between Alcudia and Port de Pollenca in the northeast of the island.

+We've for you:
-We offer lessons for all kite levels (beginners, refreshers and advanced riders).
+- Lessons for all kite levels (beginners, refreshers and advanced riders),
+- Kites, Boards, etc. for kiteboarders to rent,
+- Storage for our guests,
+- and much more...

+#### Our Webcam
+{% include webcam.html %}

+#### Kiteboarding and kitesurfing courses
 As an absolute beginner you normally need about 10 hours of lessons to control the kite, do the first water-start attempts and ride the first meters so that you can then go into rental and continue to practice on your own under our supervision.

 {% include carousel.html %}